 Those are the main other expenses you might calculate within your budget if you are planning for a b2b blog.
 But not necessarily you need it as you, or other people have the knowledge.
 It is just for you to have an idea what else is there to create a blog post.

 After looking at the main expenses you can evaluate how much it can cost you to create and run a b2b blog.

 First, decide how many blog posts you want to have in the first year.
 I recommend you should try to aim for 100, but the very least minimum is 50 for the search engine to start ranking you.

-Then once you decided how many articles you want to create, then how many of them would it be done by people in your company, the in house content, and how many of them would be outsourced.
+Then once you decided how many articles you want to create, then how many of them would be done by people in your company, the in-house content, and how many of them would be outsourced.